HubSpot/hubspot-cli/acceptance-tests/README.md

 ### Configuration

-There are three ways to pass in necessary configuration to the script.
+There are 2 ways to pass in necessary configuration to the script.

 1. Creating a `.env` file in `acceptance-tests` folder.